 This park offers a magnificent opportunity to hike the volcanic mountains of Costa Rica.
 With trails that range from two hours to eight hours, there is something for everyone's fitness level.
 You may hike the crater of the volcano or pick one of the many waterfalls to explore.
 You may also take a guided tour to the natural hot springs at the nearby Blue Lagoon.

-The All Day Adventure Package at the Hacienda Guachipelin or the Canyon De La Vieja Adventure Lodge are fantastic deals offering: lunch and your choice of up to four adventures including zip lining, inner tubing down the Rio Negro with Class 2 - 4 rapids, horseback riding to a waterfall, and thermal hot springs.
+The All Day Adventure Package at the Hacienda Guachipelin is a fantastic deal offering: lunch and your choice of up to four adventures including zip lining, inner tubing down the Rio Negro with Class 2 - 4 rapids, horseback riding to a waterfall, and thermal hot springs.